-Adults in a child's life play a crucial role in the development of the child's self-worth and confidence.
-There are certain simple principles of adult-child interactions (behaviour and communication) that help build a child's self-esteem.
+Adults in an adolescent's life play a crucial role in the development of the child's self-worth and confidence.
+There are certain simple principles of adult-adolescent interactions (behaviour and communication) that help build an adolescent's self-esteem.

-• Principle 1: Respect children (as well as older people)
+• Principle 1: Respect children and adolescents (as well as older people)

-To respect someone is to consider them worthy-it is 'a feeling of admiration that you have for someone because of their personal qualities, their achievements, or their status, and that you show by treating them in a polite and kind way'-Macmillan Dictionary
+To respect someone is to consider them worthy-it is 'a feeling of admiration that you have for someone because of their personal qualities, their achievements, or their status, and that you show by treating them in a polite and kind way.'-Macmillan Dictionary next line